USS INDIANAPOLIS/ GWINN “ANGEL”

 ABOUT THE SCHOLARSHIP

-Be of academic good standing.
+Students with academic good standing.
 A GPA of 3.0 or above is preferred.

+Only one scholarship per student.
 Previous award recipients are not eligible.

 VPB-152 PV-1 Crew